futsum/project-medicalNoShow/README.md

 **Feature Selection**

 Can we improve the model’s performance using feature selection?
-Feature selection method helps to identify subset of feature that are required to build a model; not all features are equally important in model building.
+Feature selection method helps to identify subset of features that are required to build a model; not all features are equally important in model building.
 A recursive feature elimination function from the caret package has been used to eliminate those features not necessary required to develop a model.
 The selected features are “Age”, “Awaiting Time”, and “Alcoholism”.

 ![Selected Features](https://user-images.githubusercontent.com/2644463/31261532-0c8002da-aa12-11e7-8894-fd0b15113478.PNG)